SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 | PitstopPlan | Requests a pitstop plan from the virtual race engineer. |
 | PitstopPrepare | Requests Jona to transfer the values from the current pitstop plan to the Pitstop MFD. |

+See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan* and *PitstopPrepare*.

+Beside controlling the pitstop settings from the button box, most of the settings are also available as actions, which can be bound to external event sources.
+See the list of [actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for more information.

 ## Plugin *R3E*

 This plugin handles the *RaceRoom Racing Experience* simulation game.
 An application with the name "RaceRoom Racing Experience" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startR3E" as a special function hook in this configuration and define "ahk_exe RRRE64.exe" (yes, three "R"s) as the window title.
 The plugin supports a "Pitstop" mode to control the pitstop settings and an integration with Jona is available through the "Race Engineer" plugin.